StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 ##### datacache_disk_high_level

-- Default: 80
+- Default: 90
 - Type: Int
 - Unit: -
 - Is mutable: Yes
 - Description: The upper limit of disk usage (in percentage) that triggers the automatic scaling up of the cache capacity.
 When the disk usage exceeds this value, the system automatically evicts cache data from the Data Cache.
+From v3.4.0 onwards, the default value is changed from `80` to `90`.
 - Introduced in: v3.3.0

 ##### datacache_disk_safe_level

-- Default: 70
+- Default: 80
 - Type: Int
 - Unit: -
 - Is mutable: Yes
 - Description: The safe level of disk usage (in percentage) for Data Cache.
 When Data Cache performs automatic scaling, the system adjusts the cache capacity with the goal of maintaining disk usage as close to this value as possible.
+From v3.4.0 onwards, the default value is changed from `70` to `80`.
 - Introduced in: v3.3.0

 ##### datacache_disk_low_level